Skip to main content

 The Carbohydrate Signal Insulin and Glycemic Load

 The relationship between carbohydrates and SHBG is mediated primarily through the hormone insulin.
-Diets with a high (GL), rich in refined grains and simple sugars, cause a rapid and substantial release of insulin.
+Diets with a high glycemic load (GL), rich in refined grains and simple sugars, cause a rapid and substantial release of insulin.
 This surge of insulin initiates a signaling cascade within the liver that actively suppresses HNF-4α expression.

 The result is a direct, dose-dependent reduction in SHBG synthesis.
 The more frequently your diet elicits a high insulin response, the stronger the suppressive signal sent to the SHBG gene.